Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Tables for the Irreducible Quantum Flag Manifolds

 \section{Tables for the Irreducible Quantum Flag Manifolds}

 We recall the standard pictorial description of the quantum Levi subalgebras defining the irreducible quantum flag manifolds, given in terms of Dynkin diagrams.

-For a diagram of rank~$r$ as in Table~\ref{table:CQFMs}, let $G$ denote the corresponding compact, connected, simply-connected, simple Lie group.
-Each node denotes a simple root, and to the black node $\alpha_s$ we associate the set $S := \{1,\ldots,n\}\backslash\{s\}$, with corresponding Levi subgroup $L_S$.
+For a diagram of rank~$r$, to the black node $\alpha_x$ we associate the set $S := \{\alpha_1,\ldots,\alpha_r\}\backslash\{\alpha_x\}$, with corresponding Levi subgroup $L_S$.
 The irreducible quantum flag manifold is then given by the coinvariant subspace $\mathcal{O}_q(G/L_S) \sseq \OO_q(G)$.
 Note that any automorphism of a Dynkin diagram results in an isomorphic quantum flag manifold, which is not denoted in the diagram.
 In particular, for the case of $D_n$ and $E_6$, colouring the second spinor node, and the first node, respectively, produces an isomorphic copy of the corresponding quantum flag manifold.

-We present an explicit description of the canonical line bundles of the irreducible quantum flag manifolds using the approach of Theorem~\ref{thm:HKFano}.
-All line bundles are indexed by the negative integers, and hence are negative in the sense of Definition~\ref{defn:positiveNegativeVB}.
+We present an explicit description of the canonical line modules (see Table \ref{table:CQFMsEk}) of the irreducible quantum flag manifolds using the approach of Theorem~\ref{thm:HKFano}.
+All line modules are indexed by the negative integers, and hence are negative in the sense of Definition~\ref{defn:positiveNegativeVB}.
 The values coincide with their classical counterparts, see for example, \cite[\S~II.4]{JantzenRepBook}.
 This allows us to conclude in Theorem~\ref{thm:HKFano} that the K\"ahler structure of each irreducible quantum flag manifold is of Fano type.